HealthyStockInformation about medications

 Medical uses

-Xenical (Orlistat) is used together with a reduced-calorie diet and weight maintenance to treat obesity in people with certain risk factors (such as diabetes, high blood pressure, and high cholesterol or triglycerides).
+Xenical (Orlistat) is an anti-obesity medication used together with a reduced-calorie diet to treat obesity in people with certain risk factors (such as diabetes, high blood pressure, and high cholesterol or triglycerides).

-Orlistat promotes loss of weight by preventing the digestion and absorption of fat in food.
+Orlistat promotes loss of weight by preventing the digestion and absorption of dietary fat.
+So orlistat will have little effect in people eating a low-fat diet.

 Side effects of Xenical are largely gastrointestinal in nature and related to the pharmacologic effect of orlistat on preventing the absorption of ingested fat.
 Most common side effects include: bowel movement urgency; gas with discharge; inability to control bowel movements; increased number of bowel movements; oily discharge; oily or fatty stools; oily spotting.